-The child who is an appropriate student for M’silot has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
-The child has average to above-average intelligence, and is not reaching his/her potential.
+The child who is an appropriate student for the Matthew Blumenthal M’silot Program has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
+The child who will benefit from M'silot has average to above-average intelligence, but is not reaching his or her potential.
 As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following may be exhibited:

 A child with learning differences and ADD/ADHD may be a candidate for M’silot.
-M’silot is not designed to meet the needs of children with more severe learning disabilities or children with mental impairments, multiple handicaps, or behavioral/emotional disorders.
+The Matthew Blumenthal M’silot Program is not designed to meet the needs of children with more severe learning disabilities or children with mental impairments, multiple handicaps, or behavioral/emotional disorders.

 All Kinds of Minds

-Speech and language therapy is offered as part of the M’silot program.
+Speech and language therapy is offered as part of the Matthew Blumenthal M’silot Program.
 The therapist provides language remediation to small groups of children and also integrates language therapy in the classroom to ensure that there is carryover.
-Speech/Language therapy is included in the tuition unless the student needs additional one-on-one intensive articulation and/or language remediation.
-At that time, arrangements need to be made between the therapist and the parents.
-Occupational therapy is also on the premises.
-If it is determined that your child needs occupational therapy, which is offered at additional cost, we have a sensory gym filled with state-of-the-art OT/sensory integration equipment.
-Both speech/language and occupational therapists serve as consultants to the teachers throughout the day.
+Speech and language therapy is included in the tuition, unless the student needs additional one-on-one intensive articulation and/or language remediation.
+At that time, arrangements will be made between the therapist and the parents.
+Our speech and language therapist serves as a consultant to the teachers throughout the day.

 Hebrew and Judaic Studies

-M’silot educators evaluate each child after they enroll in M’silot to determine when the introduction of a second language would be appropriate and to what degree (i.e., oral vocabulary enrichment, reading and writing of Hebrew).
-Judaic Studies is a part of the curriculum in the form of celebrations, cultural exposure, and participation in prayers.
+M’silot educators evaluate each child after they enroll in the Matthew Blumenthal M’silot Program to determine when the introduction of a second language would be appropriate and to what degree (i.e., oral vocabulary enrichment, conversational Hebrew, reading and writing).
+Judaic Studies is a part of the curriculum and focuses on parsha, prayers, holidays, and text study as appropriate.

 Taking the Right Steps

-If you think your child is a candidate for M’silot, please complete an application packet, which includes an application and a teacher evaluation form.
+If you think your child is a candidate for the Matthew Blumenthal M’silot Program, please complete an application packet, which includes an application and a teacher evaluation form.
 We will also need results of a full psychoeducational battery given by a licensed psychologist.

 Phyllis Rosenthal, Director of The Matthew Blumenthal M’silot Program

-Phyllis has been the M’silot Director for the past 10 years, since its inception, and has been with Atlanta Jewish Academy for 14 years.
+Phyllis has been the M’silot Director for the past 14 years, since its inception, and has been with Atlanta Jewish Academy for 20 years.
 Previously, she had been a learning specialist in the Resource Room.
 She holds a B.S. in Elementary Education and a M. Ed. in Special Education-Learning Disabilities and Remedial Reading.
-She has been involved in the field of learning disabilities since 1975.
 She taught developmental reading courses on the community college level in Austin, Texas, and Atlanta, Georgia.